 DOMESTIC AND GLOBAL PUBLIC RELATIONS — MEDIA OUTREACH.

-Since effective marketing, promotions, and public relations are crucial to the longevity of a business or a career, Brown’s priority is the public image and the ultimate commercial success of each client brand he chooses to represent, whether corporate, entertainment, athletic, or governmental.
+Since effective marketing and public relations/media outreach are crucial to the longevity of a business or an individual’s career, Brown’s priority is the public image and the ultimate commercial success of each client brand he chooses to represent, whether corporate, entertainment, athletic, or governmental.

 Before developing an international presence, Brown worked in regional markets as a journalist (Dallas/Ft.
 Worth), reviewing concerts, books, movies, lectures, and conducting one-on-one interviews with the world’s best-known performers and authors.
 This experience proved invaluable to the kind of presentation that has made Brown’s ventures a success.

-After graduating from Mission High School in San Francisco, Brown invested the next four years in New York where he attended the WBTS Training and Education Center.
-While there, he was a featured speaker on special assignments on the East Coast, taught a free public speaking class to inner-city residents in two New York City boroughs, and participated in a variety of non-paying but rewarding community-based activities.
+After graduating from Mission High School in San Francisco, Brown invested the next four years in New York where he attended the WBTS Training and Education Center (now in Patterson, NJ).
+There, he was a featured speaker on special assignments on the East Coast, taught a free public speaking class to inner-city residents in two New York City boroughs, and participated in a variety of non-paying but rewarding community-based family activities.

-After fulfilling his commitment, Brown lectured on popular topics, current events, and he experimented with small-business startup ventures.
-This further sharpened his rhetorical and business skills and prepared him for undertakings that involved extensive writing.
+After fulfilling his initial four-year commitment, Brown lectured on popular topics, current events, and experimented with small-business startup ventures.
+This further sharpened his rhetorical and business skills and prepared him for undertakings that involved extensive contract writing.

-In 2003, Brown partnered with New York-based True Life Entertainment/Navarre (presently under Universal Music Group) as Director of Public Relations, and in 2006, he was instrumental in signing singer Ben E. King and composer Peter Cor (Getaway for Earth, Wind, and Fire) to record deals.
+In 2003, Brown partnered with New York-based True Life Entertainment/Navarre (presently under Universal Music Group) as Director of Public Relations, and in 2006, he was instrumental in signing singer Ben E. King and composer Peter Cor (Getaway for Earth, Wind, and Fire) to music recording deals.

-Among other clients who requested Brown’s services are Rock & Roll Hall-of-Fame inductees Sly & The Family Stone (Jerry Martini, Rose Stone, and Cynthia Robinson), Martha Reeves & The Vandellas, Tito Jackson (Tito Time), Jermaine Jackson, and The Miracles.
-Other acts included The Lowrider Band (WAR), Jazz Crusaders, The Stone City Band, Original Lakeside, Charles Wright (Watts 103rd Street Rhythm Band), and Kim Weston (It Takes Two – with Marvin Gaye).
+Among other clients who requested Brown’s services are Little Anthony (formerly of The Imperials) Rock & Roll Hall-of-Fame inductees Jerry Martini of Sly & The Family Stone, Martha Reeves & The Vandellas, Tito Jackson (Tito Time), and Jermaine Jackson.
+Other acts included The Lowrider Band (formerly of WAR), Jazz Crusaders, The Stone City Band, Original Lakeside, Charles Wright (Watts 103rd Street Rhythm Band), and Kim Weston.

 In 2007, Brown signed with Motor City Hits record label and Hits Talent Agency (Detroit-based organizations) to arrange concert tours and festivals and provide ongoing media relations.
 That same year, he coordinated Ben E. King’s television duet with Tony Orlando during the Jerry Lewis Muscular Dystrophy Telethon.
 Mr. King also performed on The Late Show with David Letterman that year.
 In 2009, King made his final appearance on national television, performing with Sean Kingston on Good Morning America.
 Freda Payne also performed masterfully on the season’s top-rated American Idol television production (2009).

 Brown believes that the collective arts are divine gifts and that we are all made better because of this blessing.
-His aim is to continue preserving great music, literature, and art for our posterity.**********************************************
+His aim is to continue preserving great music, literature, and art.

 SPEAKING REQUESTS —